Last Updated on January 14, 2022

 Related: 101 Condolence Messages

-10 Things to AVOID Saying When Someone Dies
+10 Worst Things to Say When Someone Dies

 Now, let’s take a look at what NOT to say when someone dies.
 These are all pretty self-explanatory, but may come in handy if you’re nervous about talking to your loved one since they’ve experienced their loss.